Healthdirect Free Australian health advice you can count on.

 Some anal injuries, such as those caused by anal fissures and haemorrhoids, will improve with good self-care, such as eating a high-fibre diet, drinking lots of water and careful anal hygiene.

-Anal fissures: options include laxatives to soften your stool (poo) and surgery.
+• Anal fissures: options include laxatives to soften your stool (poo) and in severe cases, surgery.

 Self-care of anal injuries

-If the anal area is extremely painful and swollen, a cold compress or covered ice pack, such as a bag of frozen peas wrapped in a clean towel, may be used to relieve the pain and swelling.
-Don’t keep the ice pack on the area for more than 30 minutes.
+If your anal area is extremely painful and swollen, a cold compress or covered ice pack, such as a bag of frozen peas wrapped in a clean towel, may relieve your pain and swelling.
+Don’t keep the ice pack on the area for more than 20 minutes.

 Protect the area while seeking medical attention so that you don’t cause any further damage to the surrounding areas.